urieltan/tp/docs/UserGuide.md

 * Contact, task, and clear are the available options for sort and should be used individually.
 * Using the clear option restores all lists (i.e. both contact list and task list) to their natural order.

+### Add common tag to contact + task: `contactTaskTag`

+Adds a common tag to a contact and task (Todo or Event) based on the given indexes of the contact and task.
+The user can choose to add as many common tags as they want, where they simply just need to input the `t/` prefix.

+Format:
+* `contactTaskTag t/TAG... contactIndex/INDEX taskIndex/INDEX`

+Examples:
+* `contactTaskTag t/CS2103T t/ProjMate contactIndex/1 taskIndex/1`
+* `contactTaskTag t/helpBuddy contactIndex/5 taskIndex/2`

 ### Exiting the program : `exit`

 Exits the program.